CharlesXiao-git/StockExchange/README.md

 # Test the application
 1. run java -cp ./target/stockexchange-1.0.0-jar-with-dependencies.jar com.stock.application CXA
- you will get the following infomation:
+## get the following infomation:

-  Before run,get the state in store is : {CBA=100, ANZ=30, NAB=80, QAN=50}
+  1.Before run,get the state in store is : {CBA=100, ANZ=30, NAB=80, QAN=50}
-  --- Before run, it shows the aggregate volume available for each code exchangeType is: CXA
+  --- Before run, it shows the aggregate volume available for each code 2.exchangeType is: CXA
-  --- It is the exchangeType from the command trade1 sell remain:  77
+  --- It is the exchangeType from the command
+  3.trade1 sell remain:  77
-  ---- trade1 is the trade name, when sell, it shows the remain volume number trade2 buy remain:  60
+  ---- trade1 is the trade name, when sell, it shows the remain volume number 4.trade2 buy remain:  60
-   ----trade2 is the trade name, when buy, it shows the remain volume number Total stock exchange charges is : 0.55 $
+   ----trade2 is the trade name, when buy, it shows the remain volume number 5.Total stock exchange charges is : 0.55 $
   ---- It shows total exchange charges
-  After run, get the state in store is : {CBA=100, ANZ=30, NAB=77, QAN=50}
+  6.After run, get the state in store is : {CBA=100, ANZ=30, NAB=77, QAN=50}
   ----When finish, it shows the aggregate volume available for each code